pulumi/docs/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-structuring-pulumi-projects/index.md

 Note that relocating code (to a different GitHub repository or different filesystem location within a repository) generally has no impact on Pulumi.
 As long as the project name and stack name do not change, then changing the filesystem location won't affect anything---keeping in mind, of course, that filesystem paths and such may need to be adjusted in code to account for any such changes.

-These repositories are available for you to review on GitHub ([zephyr-infra](https://github.com/pulumi/zephyr-infra), [zephyr-k8s](https://github.com/pulumi/zephyr-k8s), and [zephyr-app](https://github.com/pulumi/zephyr-app)); use the branch/tag selector to find the `multi-project` tab in each repository to see the state of the code as of this blog post.
+These repositories are available for you to review on GitHub ([zephyr-infra](https://github.com/pulumi/zephyr-infra), [zephyr-k8s](https://github.com/pulumi/zephyr-k8s), and [zephyr-app](https://github.com/pulumi/zephyr-app)); use the branch/tag selector to find the `blog/multi-project` branch in each repository to see the state of the code as of this blog post.
 Be aware that the process for standing up the Zephyr online store is now a bit more complex; check the instructions in each repository for more details if you'd like to give these projects a spin.

 ## Summarizing recommended practices